pudly/schmopera-hugo/content/articles/in-review-the-devil-inside.md

 date = "2016-03-11T11:06:00+00:00"
 lastmod = "2016-03-11T12:49:00+00:00"
 publishDate = "2016-03-11T12:26:00+00:00"
-short_description = "Oh yeah, and like all good wish-based fairy tales, there's a caveat.
+short_description = "Oh yeah, and like all good wish-based fairy tales, there&#039;s a caveat.
 If you die in possession of this bottle, your soul is damned to hell for all time; if you sell it, you must sell it for less than you paid for it.
 Two hours and a bunch of bad decisions later, we find the characters in a very interesting predicament.
-I won't spoil the show for you, but trust me, it's gooooooooood!" slug = "in-review-the-devil-inside" title = "In review: The Devil Inside"
+I won&#039;t spoil the show for you, but trust me, it&#039;s gooooooooood!" slug = "in-review-the-devil-inside" title = "In review: The Devil Inside"
 +++